Hailey0528/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image5]

 With the pipeline the line segments in the road can be captured.
 Now the lane line of the driving car in full extent can be identified from the captured line segments with Hough Transform.
 Not every line in the road is straight and clear.
 Therefore, At first, every selected line segment belongs to left lane or right lane, should be decided.
-The criterien for are
+For example, the criterien for selecting the left lane are: The slopes of the line segment should be in the range of -2 to -0.5; And the x coordinates of the end points of a line should be both in the left half part of the image.
+Then in order to get rid of the lines, which we dont really want, for example, the horizontal line, the deviation of the slope of every line is compared with the average of the slope.
+If the deviation is above the threshold, then it is concluded, that this line segment doesn't belong to the left lane.
+After that, the average of the slope and intercept of the line is calculated.

     #from http://jeffwen.com/2017/02/23/lane_finding.
 And some conditions are added for deciding the line belongs to left or    right lane.
     def avg_lines(lines):
         x_CheckPoint = imshape[1]/2
         leftLines = np.empty([1,3])
         rightLines = np.empty([1,3])